10 Saudi Arabia Car Accident Statistics and Facts: 2023 Update

 Always keep your eyes on the road.
 Don’t glance at billboards along the side of the road or check out other cars parked along the curb when driving.
 If you’re looking at something other than the road when driving, it’s easy for something to happen without realizing it until it’s too late.

 Also, wear a seatbelt every time you get into your car.
 You will be protected if you are involved in an accident and prevent serious injuries.
 Avoid using cell phones while driving.
 Talking on a cell phone while driving in Saudi Arabia is illegal, but many drivers still do it out of habit.
 Always pull over to the side before using your phone.

 Avoid staying awake for long hours if you’re planning on driving.
 If you have been awake for over 24 hours, do not drive.

 Related Read: 10 Car Accident Statistics and Facts in the US

-The Saudi Arabian government is taking major steps to ensure the safety of its roads.
-But the number of accidents that occur every year shows that there’s still a lot more to do.
+The Saudi Arabian government is taking significant steps to ensure the safety of its roads.
+But the number of accidents every year shows that there’s still a lot more to do.
 The most cost-effective measure to reduce the number of road accidents would be an effective traffic education campaign launched by authorities.

 These car accident facts and statistics in Saudi Arabia make it clear that speeding, driver negligence, and recklessness remain serious problems on the Kingdom’s roads.
-In the future, this number is likely to stay high if there are no improvements to both public transportation and traffic laws.
+In the future, this number is likely to stay high if there are no improvements to public transportation and traffic laws.
 However, if authorities can follow through, improve public transit, and crack down on careless driving, those numbers could fall over time.

 You might also be interested in: How Many Claims Are Allowed in Car Insurance?